frankframework/frank-config-layout/README.md

 * Run `yarn packagr`.
 This should produce folder `dist` within the checkout directory.
 * Change directory to `dist`.
 Then do `yarn pack`.
 * Publish using `yarn publish`.
+* Run `git tag vX.Y.Z` with X.Y.Z the version you just published
+* Run `git push vX.Y.Z`.
-* When publishing has been successful, update the version number in `package.json` for the next release cycle.
+* Update the version number in `package.json` for the next release cycle.
+Commit and push that.